 Timeline and further info:

-My UK background check was done within a couple of days and the GOES process, from completing the online form until receiving the Provisional Approval Notice, took about a week.
+My UK background check was done within a couple of days and the TTP process, from completing the online form until receiving the Provisional Approval Notice, took about a week.
 I was then fortunate enough to get an interview appointment within two weeks.
 Interview appointment availability varies considerably depending on which Enrolment Center you choose to attend.

 By the way, a valid visa or ESTA is still required to enter the US, even after enrolling in GOES.
 If your visa situation changes during the 5 year enrolment period you must also inform the US CBP.